microsoft/MixedRealityToolkit-Unity/Assets/MixedRealityToolkit/Sharing/README.md

 		public SyncFloat FloatValue;
 	}

-Any SyncPrimitive tagged with the [SyncData] attribute will automatically be added to the data model and synced in the current HoloToolkit.Sharing session.
+Any SyncPrimitive tagged with the [SyncData] attribute will automatically be added to the data model and synced in the current MixedRelityToolkit.Sharing session.

 ### Configuration
 ---